gelita/Tip-Calculator/README.md

 Tip Calculator for Android
 =============

 This is an Android Tip Calculator application for calculating a tip for service.
-Time spent: 5-8 hours spent in total.
-I completed the basic requirements and then made changes and then reversed some changes.

 Completed user stories: